alkoclick/alkoclick.github.io/words/Bike design ideas.md

 * https://www.pinterest.com/pin/standert-triebwerk-disc-modern-steel-road-bike--25614291625163118/

 #### Overall thoughts
 I like sharp lines, and clear colors.
 I wouldn't want a fade, most of them suck.
 I have to consider my bike's thin tubes, and lack of clear dividing lines across them.
+I like matte styling.

+Perhaps something using white and orange as primary colours?

 I need to pick the symbol that I want to go for?